Judith E. Albino, PhD, CNOHR Principal Investigator and Director

 Rachel Simpson (Oglala Lakota/Yankton) has worked for the University of Colorado Denver, Anschutz Medical Campus since 2008.
 Ms. Simpson has managed grants since 1999.
 She is responsible for ensuring the protection for human participants in research.
 Ms. Simpson serves on the Board of Directors for Denver Indian Health and Family Services, and her primary goal is to help improve the health of American Indian and Alaska Natives, with a special emphasis on urban Native populations.

-Tamanna Tiwari is a Senior Professional Research Assistant at CNOHR.
-She is engaged in RC1 with research compliance and, publications, training field staff and management of quality control activities related to collection of dental data.
+Tamanna Tiwari is a Research Associate at CNOHR.
+She is engaged in both RC1 and RC2 with research compliance and, publications, training field staff and management of quality control activities related to collection of dental data.
 She has several years of experience in research, teaching, public health and clinical practice.
-Her research interests have been in health disparities and minority communities.
-She has worked with several populations globally, namely Asian, Hispanic, African American and now American Indian to address issues in oral health and chronic disease.
-Since 2010 she has worked in developing federal and foundation grants and intervention design for various nonprofits working in domestic and global health.
+Her research interests have been in health disparities and minority communities and she has worked with several populations globally, namely Asian, Hispanic, African American and now American Indian to address issues in oral health and chronic disease.
 She received her Bachelors in Dentistry (BDS) and her Masters in Dentistry (MDS) from Bharati Vidya Peeth Dental School, Pune, India.
 She received her Master in Global Public Health (MPH) from New York University.

 Tracy Zacher, BA, RN, Field Study Coordinator